Jazcash/TFT-Scout/README.md

 ![image](https://user-images.githubusercontent.com/1434248/121818598-0e233280-cc80-11eb-9c67-1fcffe23fb4e.png)

 You know it's working when there's squares on the minimap.
 Sometimes the app stalls or fails to load automatically, reinstalling the extension usually fixes that.
+Otherwise try restarting your League client.
 The tool is useless when there's 3 total players left in the game, will make sure they're hidden at this stage in a future version.